openstack/os-vif/doc/source/vif_types.rst

 This class provides a configuration where the guest is connected to a physical network device.
-The connection to the device may operate in one of a number of different modes, VEPA (either 802.1qbg 802.1qbh), passthrough (exclusive assignment of the host NIC) or bridge (ethernet layer bridging of traffic).
+The connection to the device may operate in one of a number of different modes, :term:`VEPA` (either :term:`802.1qbg` or :term:`802.1qbh`), passthrough (exclusive assignment of the host NIC) or bridge (ethernet layer bridging of traffic).
 The passthrough mode would be used when there is a network device which needs to have a MAC address or VLAN configuration.
 For passthrough of network devices without MAC/VLAN configuration, the `VIFHostDevice` should be used instead.

 VIFVHostUser
 ------------